xrix/IONIC-HTTP-FIREBASE-BASE/README.md

      if not sure just let default or append `--prod` when run/build

 # configure Firebase
-* The server configuration can be found in folder *./src/environments/*
+* The server configurations can be found in folder *./src/environments/*